The Whole Path

 The course does not require knowledge of any special terms or techniques, and everyone is welcome to participate regardless of their prior experience.
 Beginners and experienced meditators alike will appreciate Sharon's clarity and precision but also the warmth and humor she brings to spiritual life.

-6 hours of high-quality video
+6 hours of tuition

 Immerse yourself in the healing vision of the Buddha's eightfold path.